Veterans Benefits Administration, Department of Veterans Affairs.

 Type of Review: Extension of a currently approved collection.

-Abstract: VA Form 21-4703 is a legal binding contract between VA and Federally appointed fiduciaries receiving VA funds on behalf beneficiaries who were determined to be incompetent or under legal disability by reason of minority or court action.
+Abstract: VA Form 21-4703 is a legal binding contract between VA and Federally appointed fiduciaries receiving VA funds on behalf of beneficiaries who were determined to be incompetent or under legal disability by reason of minority or court action.
 The form outlines the fiduciary's responsibility regarding the use of VA funds.

 Affected Public: Individuals or households.